Perfect Competition Definition

 #6 – Cheap and Efficient Transportation

 Transportation is a very important part of every business and in a perfectly competitive market the cost of transportation for the seller is low and thus the product prices decrease.
-Also, efficient transportation is easily available cause reduction in delays to transport goods.
+Also, efficient transportation is easily available cause a reduction in delays to transport goods.

 Perfect Competition vs Monopoly